 - 1.10 BEIS never intends for staff to be out of pocket because of official business.
 Expenses are intended to reimburse staff for justifiable additional costs that are actually and necessarily incurred whilst undertaking official business.
 Staff are expected to exercise reasonable use of public money at all times, with no intention of private gain. - 1.11 Public perception is important do not claim anything that you could not defend if challenged.
 Transparency is applied to this type of expenditure through FOI requests, Parliamentary Questions and publication rules. - 1.12 This policy includes a series of benchmarks that staff should always seek to meet or spend less than.
-Where this is not possible Line Managers should judge the reasonableness of claims with supporting receipts and provide specific approval for claims which exceed the benchmarks.4Either line management's written authorisation should be attached to the claim in Oracle5, or line managers may add a line responding in the 'Note' section of the claim approval screen (or auto-generated approval email) to the effect that 'I acknowledge expenditures in excess of benchmark rates in this claim and approve them as reasonable in the circumstances'. - 1.13 Where expense claims are taxable the taxable expense claim form should be used (as opposed to iExpenses or non-taxable expense claim forms).
+Where this is not possible Line Managers should judge the reasonableness of claims with supporting receipts and provide specific approval for claims which exceed the benchmarks.Either line management's written authorisation should be attached to the claim in Oracle, or line managers may add a line responding in the 'Note' section of the claim approval screen (or auto-generated approval email) to the effect that 'I acknowledge expenditures in excess of benchmark rates in this claim and approve them as reasonable in the circumstances'. - 1.13 Where expense claims are taxable the taxable expense claim form should be used (as opposed to iExpenses or non-taxable expense claim forms).
 Taxable expenses include expenses paid for staff attendance at Royal Garden parties, passport fees (see 12.7), and purchase of formal wear (see 13.28).
 Please refer to the form for more details on taxable expenses. - 1.14 When travelling overseas staff should refer to Departmental guidance on safety when travelling abroad (available here) and FCO travel advice for the destination country.
 Predeployment risk assessments should consider the best method of travel overseas (further advice may be sought from the Department's Security team and the Health, Safety and Wellbeing team). - 1.15 Guidance on the use of iExpenses is available to all on the UKSBS Bridge (guidance available here; quick reference cards available here).
 Information on how to scan expense receipts and attach them to Oracle is also available on the BEIS Intranet (scanning here; attaching to iExpenses here).

-4 Examples of instances where staff may be unable to meet the benchmarks in the policy include instances where they are travelling to high-cost countries, or where they have specific dietary needs which mean that they need to pay more for breakfast, lunch and dinner.
+&lt;sup>5 Examples of instances where staff may be unable to meet the benchmarks in the policy include instances where they are travelling to high-cost countries, or where they have specific dietary needs which mean that they need to pay more for breakfast, lunch and dinner.
+Written authorisations for claims which exceed benchmarks can be given either on a claim-by-case basis, or

-5 Written authorisations for claims which exceed benchmarks can be given either on a claim-by-case basis, or through a standing letter.
+&lt;sup>6 Written authorisations for claims which exceed benchmarks can be given either on a claim-by-case basis, or through a standing letter.
 Standing letters should be given for specific locations (for example, frequent travellers to Brussels may have a standing letter approving claims in excess of the European rates).